SamuelTallet/MongoDB-PHP-GUI/docs/README.md

 ### Apache HTTP server

-Clone current repository in Apache Web root directory or setup a virtual host.<br>
+- Clone current repository in Apache Web root directory or setup a virtual host.
-Check that `rewrite_module` module is enabled in your Apache configuration.<br>
+- Check that `rewrite_module` module is enabled in your Apache configuration.
-Be sure to have `AllowOverride All` in your Apache (virtual host) configuration.
+- Be sure to have `AllowOverride All` in your Apache (virtual host) configuration.

 Thanks
 ------